The Importance of Sleep

 Serious health risks associated with lack of sleep

-As our lives are crowded with familial, professional and other activities, many of us overlook the potential consequences, squeezing more and more into our days and nights, leaving quality rest as an afterthought.
-Even reducing that optimal eight hours by two or three per night can dramatically increase the odds of developing some of the following physical and mental health conditions:
+As our lives are crowded with family, professional and other activities, many of us overlook the potential consequences, squeezing more and more into our days and nights, leaving quality rest as an afterthought.
+Even reducing that optimal eight hours by two or three per night can dramatically increase the odds of developing some of the following:

 - Cardiovascular disease